kokurate/kokurate/README.md

 Hi there 👋

-I'm, kokurate.
 I love to learn anything about cyber security!

-🌱 I’m currently focusing on learningto  Red Team
+🌱 I’m currently focusing on learning to  Red Team

 <!--
 **kokurate/kokurate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.